tock/libtock-rs/doc/Overview.md

 Overview
 ======

-Note: This describes the layout of the Tock 2.0 `libtock-rs` crates, not the Tock 1.0 crates.
-Not all of the Tock 2.0 crates have been merged into this repository yet.

 This document gives an overview of the crates in this repository, and is intended to be useful to `libtock-rs` newcomers.